GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 This module is disabled if the [Classic Editor](https://wordpress.org/plugins/classic-editor/) plugin is active.

+### Acknowledgements

+The logic to retrieve the (Gutenberg) block data is based on <a href="https://github.com/Automattic/vip-block-data-api/" target="_blank">`Automattic/vip-block-data-api`</a>.

+Many thanks to the folks who contributed to that project. ❤️

 ## `blocks`

 Field `CustomPost.blocks: [BlockUnion!]` retrieves the list of all the blocks contained in the custom post.